-FlashTiming’s FT-FAT200 is the first affordable fully automated timing system for collegian track that meets NCAA FAT requirements.
-The FT-FAT200 is radio controlled, so there’s no need to wire the starter or point a timing device at the starter’s pistol.
+FlashTiming’s FT-FAT is an affordable fully automated timing system.
+The FT-FAT is radio controlled, so there’s no need to wire the starter or point a timing device at the starter’s pistol.
 It combines accurate, reliable starts with built-in communications between the starting and timing officials.

 Here’s how it works:

 The starter presses the green ready button on the FT-FAT unit, which causes the green light to blink and sends an “Are you ready?” signal to the timing official stationed at the computer.
 A message on the computer alerts the timing official that the starter is ready.
 The timing official acknowledges the signal by pressing either the ready button or the stop button on the computer screen.
 The ready button sends an “I’m ready” signal back to the starter.
-This turns the blinking green light on the starter unit to a solid green light, indicating the race is ready to start.
-If the timer presses the stop button, an “I’m not ready” signal is sent back to the starter and the starter unit will flash the red light and sound the busy signal.
+The green light turns solid, indicating the race is ready to start.
+The starter or the timing official can abort the process at any time by pressing the red abort button.

 Once the starter receives the “I’m ready” signal, the race may start.
 The sound of the gun blast starts the race clock.
 There is no special starting gun or ammunition required to start the clock: a .22 caliber starting pistol is sufficient.